The 80/20 Rule

 “If I could only accomplish one of the goals on my list this year, which one would have the biggest positive impact on my life?”

-That will show you what your most valuable goal is.
-Choose to focus on that goal first.
 Then pick the next most important goal and so on.
 You may find that you cross off several goals, as you clarify that what you will get from achieving that goal will not be worth the effort and time invested.